TACC/Core-CMS-Resources/README.md

 - [Git Submodules]
 - [Core CMS]

 A CMS project is run within [Core CMS].
-[Git Submodules] must be pre-installed on the system on which you will run the CMS project.
+Also, [Git Submodules] must be pre-installed on the system on which you will run the CMS project.

 > **Note**
-> The [Core CMS] has its own requirements
+> The [Core CMS] has its own prerequisites.

 ## Start Project